Bridging the Gap: Key Differences in Japanese and International Accounting

 Decision Flow for Subsidiaries and Branches

-Determining the right approach for subsidiaries or branches involves several key steps:
+Determining the right approach for subsidiaries or branches in Japan involves several key steps:

 1. Each legal entity incorporated in Japan must use J-GAAP for statutory reporting, regardless of foreign ownership.